 - Positions and job descriptions are replaced with roles, where one worker can fill multiple roles.

 - The organization structure is fluid changing and adapting as circumstances demand to achieve the organization’s purpose.

-Example: Teal organizations are run by self-managing teams of 15–30 people per team (on average).
+Example: Teal organizations are run by self-managing teams of 7–15 people per team (on average).
 Each of these teams consists of workers who each fulfill certain roles — managerial and functional.
-In his book, Laloux uses the following organizations as successful real life practitioners of the Teal operating model:
+In his book, Laloux uses the below organizations as successful real-life practitioners of the Teal operating model:

 Definition: From The McChrystal Group’s website, “To defeat Al Qaeda in Iraq, McChrystal and his colleagues discarded a century of conventional wisdom and remade the task force, in the midst of a grueling war, into something new: a network that combined transparent communication with decentralized decision-making authority.
 The walls between silos were torn down.
 Leaders looked at the best practices of the smallest units and found ways to extend them to thousands of people on three continents, using technology to establish a oneness that would have been impossible even a decade or two earlier.
 The task force became a “team of teams” — faster, flatter, more flexible — and beat back Al Qaeda.”

 Real Meaning: Team of Teams is an operating model that pulls together different teams — and their members, into a seamless network of organization.

 In a Team of Teams, decision-making authority is pushed out to each team leader instead of residing only with the very top leadership of an organization.
 The role of upper leadership changes from one focused on making every decision throughout the organization to a role of providing information and context to each team so that they are all connected to a common purpose and have the best information on which to make their own decisions.